wtang1996/hw5/README.md

-# starter express app template

-* node with babel
-* expressjs
-* airbnb eslint rules

-Procfile set up to run on [heroku](https://devcenter.heroku.com/articles/getting-started-with-nodejs#deploy-the-app)
+# Extra credit

+* store tags in an array
+* add the commenting feature to blog posts